GkChris/pathdoras-box/README.md

 ## ***About the pathdoras-box's pathtool***
-A usefull tool both for coding usage and saving data to external txt file.
+A useful tool both for coding usage and saving data to external txt file.

 Pathtool parses through every single branch of the root's folder tree and resolves the paths of all .js files.
 Additionally it is possible to write the paths to an external .txt file named *paths.txt*, located inside the parent folder if the 3rd parameter is true.